microsoft/pylance-release/README.md

 -   `python.analysis.typeCheckingMode`

-    -   Used to specify the level of type checking analysis performed;
+    -   Used to specify the level of type checking analysis performed.
     -   Default: `off`
     -   Available values:
         -   `off`: No type checking analysis is conducted; unresolved imports/variables diagnostics are produced